cgswong/docker-logstash/README.md

 curl -s http://<container_host>:9200/_status?pretty=true
 ```

+The data should also be available in your Kibana dashboard.

+>>Note:
-The data should also be available in your Kibana dashboard. **Modify the sample date/time periods in the sample commands and ensure the same date/time period is used in Kibana as was done in the sample commands.**
+>>- Modify the sample date/time periods in the sample commands and ensure the same date/time period is used in Kibana as was done in the sample commands.

-**Note: In a production environment a Riak buffer or Kafka queue should be used between Logstash and Elasticsearch to make sure log events are stored in such mechanisms if Elasticsearch is unavailable.**
+>>- In a production environment a Riak buffer or Kafka queue should be used between Logstash and Elasticsearch to make sure log events are stored in such mechanisms if Elasticsearch is unavailable.

 ### Changing Defaults
 A few environment variables can be passed via the Docker `-e` flag to do some further configuration: